CAIC-AD/YOLOPv2/README.md

 ## Introduction

-We present an excellent multi-task network based on YOLOP,which is called **YOLOPv2: Better, Faster, Stronger for Panoptic driving Perception**.
+:grin:We present an excellent multi-task network based on YOLOP:blue_heart:,which is called **YOLOPv2: Better, Faster, Stronger for Panoptic driving Perception**.
 The advantages of **YOLOPv2** can be summaried as below:
-* **Better**: we proposed the end-to-end perception network which possess better feature extraction backbone, better bag-of-freebies were developed for dealing with the training process.
+* **Better**:clap:: we proposed the end-to-end perception network which possess better feature extraction backbone, better bag-of-freebies were developed for dealing with the training process.
-* **Faster**: we employed more efficient ELAN structures to achieve reasonable memory allocation for our  model.
+* **Faster**:airplane:: we employed more efficient ELAN structures to achieve reasonable memory allocation for our  model.
-* **Stronger**: the proposed model has stable network design and has powerful robustness for adapting to various scenarios .
+* **Stronger**:muscle:: the proposed model has stable network design and has powerful robustness for adapting to various scenarios .
 ## Results
 We used the BDD100K as our datasets,and experiments are run on **NVIDIA TESLA V100**.